rapidsai/cuspatial/README.md

 Some other tests invlove I/O and the small data files should be put under $CUSPATIAL_HOME/data.
 For example, $CUSPATIAL_HOME/cpp/build/gtests/SHAPEFILE_POLYGON_READER_TEST requires three pre-generated polygon shapefiles that contain 0, 1 and 2 polygons, respectively.
 The zipped file
-$CUSPATIAL_HOME/data/polytestdata.zip should be uncompressed to run the test.
+$CUSPATIAL_HOME/data/polytestdata.zip should be uncompressed before running the test.

 Finally, many test/demo code uses real data from an ITS (Intelligent Transportation System) application.
 You will need to follow instructions at